icyphox/site/pages/blog/hacky-scripts.md

 ---

 As a CS student, I see a lot of people around me doing courses online to learn to code.
-Don't get me wrong---it probably works for some.
+Don't get me wrong -- it probably works for some.
 Everyone learns differently.
 But that's only going to get you so far.
 Great you know the syntax, you can solve some competitive programming problems, but that's not quite enough, is it?
-The actual learning comes from _applying_ it in solving _actual_ problems---not made up ones.
+The actual learning comes from _applying_ it in solving _actual_ problems -- not made up ones.
 (_inb4 some seething CP bro comes at me_)

 Now, what's an actual problem?
 Some might define it as real world